Office Building of Kelsey & Hickey, PLLC

 Taking care of children is a given.
 Have you thought about taking care of an aging parent?
 The trend of becoming a guardian over a parent who can no longer effectively make decisions alone is occurring more, and Texas families need to prepare for the responsibilities.

-The firm of Kelsey, Kelsey & Hickey, PLLC wants to assist you in preparing for the duties of a guardian.
+The firm of Kelsey & Hickey, PLLC wants to assist you in preparing for the duties of a guardian.
 Whether a parent’s estate planning documents give you a power of attorney or whether you go through court, making decisions for your aging parent may prove emotionally tricky, especially if you do not know what to expect.
 Here are a few points to consider.

 The duties of a guardian